friedroy/CIDR_Forests/README.md

     1. Separating these blocks into _k_ folds for model validation while leaving out a portion for test data
     2. Choosing a model using validation on the _k_ folds
     3. Training on full training data and testing on the left out samples
 8. Extracting feature importance from the trained model and visualizing this information

-*Although this seems like quite a lot of steps, note that steps 1-6 are already finished...*

 ### Finished (old) tasks from the To Do List
 - [x] Check how the train/test score of the models is affected by adding more history/spatial information